THE ISLAMIC REPUBLIC OF IRAN

 The Iran-Iraq War (first phase)

 Saddam Hussein's Soviet-backed Ba'athist regime had two motives for attacking Iran in September 1980: fear of a Shi'a takeover was one.
 Iraq's people were predominantly Shi'i, and the Ba'athist ruling party were (nominally at least) Sunni.
-Iraq held two of the holiest Shi'a places (Najaf and Karbala) associated with the origins of Shi'ism, where influential ayatollahs were based - Saddam must have seen Iraq as a tempting prize for the larger and now aggressively Shi'i Iran.
+Iraq held two of Shi'ism's holiest places (Najaf and Karbala) associated with the origins of Shi'ism, where influential ayatollahs were based - Saddam must have seen Iraq as a tempting prize for the larger and now aggressively Shi'i Iran.
 The other was the opportunity offered by an Iran distracted by the hostage crisis, in trouble with the USA, and with internal political problems with the opposition to Khomeini.
 It was a tempting target.

 Iraq quickly occupied a large area of south-west Iran: the oil-rich province of Khuzestan, with its predominantly Arab population.
 Iran was caught on the hop, but once the hostage crisis was settled, and the opposition dealt with, Khomeini took charge, and went on the offensive.
 In May 1982, Khorramshahr (the one major city captured by Iraq) was liberated.
 But Khomeini was not satisfied with recovering occupied territory.
 He made the fatal error of invading Iraq, with the intention of taking Baghdad, and toppling Saddam.
 With no support from outside (the US embargo prevented updating weaponry), the IRI put itself on a war footing - all resources were diverted to the war-effort.
 The war intensified - both countries bombarded cities with missiles, and attacked each other's shipping in the Gulf.
 It soon settled into a war of attrition - both countries suffering massive damage.
 In the final phase of the war Saddam Hussein used poison gas against Iranian troops, and his own rebellious subjects - most notoriously at Halabja in Kurdistan (March 1988).